needle-mirror/com.unity.xr.compositionlayers/Documentation~/composition-layer-interactive-UI.md

 > [!NOTE]
 >  Composition Layer UI components are dependent on XR Interaction Toolkit.
 You will be prompt to install XRI into your project when you create a Composition Layer UI component if XRI is not already present.

-## Create Composition Layer UI’s
+## Create Composition Layer UI

 The quickest way to create a new UI with Composition Layers is via the Create Menu.
 Go to **GameObject > XR > Composition Layers**, and then select either the **Quad UI Panel** or the **Cylinder UI Panel**.

 ![](images/UI-menu.png)<br />

-When you’ve made your selection, Unity will create the corresponding shape layer and populate them with a Canvas and an Image for the background of the panel.
+When you have made your selection, Unity will create the corresponding shape layer and populate them with a Canvas and an Image for the background of the panel.

 From there you can simply add additional UI Elements to the Canvas such as Text and Buttons, and you can interact with the interactive elements without any additional setup.